PgBiel/typst-tablex/src/tablex.typ

 // If false, they draw their own horizontal lines.
 // Defaults to true.
 //
+// rtl: if true, the table is horizontally flipped.
+// That is, cells and lines are placed in the opposite order
+// (starting from the right), and horizontal lines are flipped.
+// This is meant to simulate the behavior of default Typst tables when
+// 'set text(dir: rtl)' is used, and is useful when writing in a language
+// with a RTL (right-to-left) script.
+// Defaults to false.
+//
 // auto-lines: true = applies true to both auto-hlines and
 // auto-vlines; false = applies false to both.
 // Their values override this one unless they are 'auto'.